opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 - Point out the desired outcomes // GOALS
 *try to understand clearly your goals and what you want to achieve*

+(add situations/aims of Design Probes: find new ways to differentiate a product from competitors' inventions, develop new solutions, implement a project, experiment, learn and stimulate creativity - participation, inspiration, information, dialogue)

 - Define the elements/features // MODERATOR ROLES DATES
-*establish the lenght, the number of sessions, the place, exc (nota bene...)*
+*establish the length, the number of sessions, the place, exc (nota bene...)*

 - Find the right tools // CARDS - METHODOLOGIES
-*give a look to the existing co-design tools, in the case they don't fit your need design your own (our tools: [https://docs.google.com/document/d/1xwAI5ErUduFMCBR-aqrXbruB3aEabt_L1xGUSluKv8g/edit#](https://docs.google.com/document/d/1xwAI5ErUduFMCBR-aqrXbruB3aEabt_L1xGUSluKv8g/edit#))*
+*give a look to the existing co-design tools, in the case they don't fit your need design your own (our tools: [https://docs.google.com/document/d/1xwAI5ErUduFMCBR-aqrXbruB3aEabt_L1xGUSluKv8g/edit#](https://docs.google.com/document/d/1xwAI5ErUduFMCBR-aqrXbruB3aEabt_L1xGUSluKv8g/edit#))* - give an explanation to each tool

 - Keep the interest alive // NEWSLETTER - BLOGPOSTS
 *make the community interested and involved, give them updates and make them feel valuable (explain how we involve/engage people and why, for example: local communities > awareness > newsletter)*

-- Don't understimate the details // DAY SCHEDULE *schedule in advance team meetings to define the tight schedules of the sessions, keep in mind some relax/free moments be sure that someone will show up*
+- Don't underestimate the details // DAY SCHEDULE *schedule in advance team meetings to define the tight schedules of the sessions, keep in mind some relax/free moments be sure that someone will show up*  (talk about EventBrite) https://docs.google.com/document/d/11ZQrQnrQbt4luXITNsmfzNd3wNHFqYwmQn8ZcsqRI1U/edit

+- Be clear and complete about the project/meeting/outcomes // CLARITY - OPEN TRANSPARENCY
+*explain clearly the roles, schedule of activities, project characteristics, goals, and answer in a complete way to every question/doubt of participants*

-- Have fun but don't lose the focus // CLARITY - OPEN TRANSARENCY *make the participants feel comfortable, offer them some rewards for their efforts and involvement, but be sure to reach your goals (nota bene... be not repetitive, exc)*
+- Have fun but don't lose the focus // REWARD - BREAK - RELAXED ATMOSPHERE *make the participants feel comfortable, offer them some rewards for their efforts and involvement, but be sure to reach your goals (nota bene... be not repetitive, exc)*

 - Keep the interest alive II // FEEDBACKS - UPDATES